awcodify/sysctl-theme/docs/contributing.md

 ---
 layout: docs
-title: Contributing to Sysctl Theme
+title: Contributing to Arsxy Theme
-description: Learn how to contribute to the Sysctl Jekyll theme open source project
+description: Learn how to contribute to the Arsxy Jekyll theme open source project
 permalink: /docs/contributing/
 ---

-# Contributing to Sysctl Theme
+# Contributing to Arsxy Theme

-Thank you for your interest in contributing to the Sysctl Theme!
+Thank you for your interest in contributing to the Arsxy Theme!
 This guide will help you get started with contributing to this open source project.

 ## Ways to Contribute

-There are many ways to contribute to the Sysctl Theme:
+There are many ways to contribute to the Arsxy Theme:

 1. **Reporting bugs**: Help identify and report issues
 2. **Suggesting features**: Propose new features or improvements